Areas of Experience

 Public and administrative law is concerned with legal challenges by way of statutory appeal or judicial review of decisions made by public bodies (which includes a court or tribunal and any person certain of whose functions are functions of a public nature).

 Challenges to decisions by public bodies may arise in any legal or factual setting where a public body makes a decision that affects the rights or duties, privileges or immunities, powers or liabilities of individuals (who may be natural or corporate).

 Our barristers, drawn from different specialist practice areas, are regularly instructed in cases of statutory appeal or judicial review in a wide variety of circumstances including but not limited to immigration and asylum, homelessness and social housing, education, extradition, family law, criminal judicial review, commercial judicial review and planning.
-For more information on our work in these areas click on the relevant practice area at the foot of this page (see grey section of page).
+For more information on our work in these discrete areas please use the search facility situated top right of this page.